-Walk through History (3 hours): This walk starts from the city center and takes you through the city’s hidden historic gems.
+Walk through History (3 hours): This walk starts from the city center and takes you through the city's hidden historical gems.
 During the tour, your local guide will offer local stories of Bergen's customs and culture.

 Explore Bergen's Parks & Architecture (3 hours): This leisurely walking tour visits notable exteriors and city parks, starting with Saint Johannes, the largest church in Bergen.
-From there, walk through the botanic garden and onwards to the beautiful green spaces of Nygårdsparken.
+From there, walk through the botanic garden and onward to the beautiful green spaces of Nygårdsparken.
 Wander the city's narrow streets lined with traditional Bryggen houses and eventually visit the waterfront Nordnes park.
-Your guide will share stories of life in Bergen, as well as offer lesser-known activity and restaurant recommendations not frequented by tourists.
+Your guide will share stories of life in Bergen, as well as offer lesser-known activities and restaurant recommendations not frequented by tourists.

 Hike Mount Sandviken (2.5 hours): This hike heads to Mount Sandviken, one of the seven mountains surrounding Bergen, and includes a visit to Stoltzekliven—a favorite local spot consisting of 900 steps built by sherpas from Nepal.
 This trail is home to the steepest race in the world and features spectacular views from the top.

-Music Lovers Tour (2 hours): Join a local musician as you visit the city’s thriving music scenes and studios as well as cultural hotspots around town.
+Music Lovers Tour (2 hours): Join a local musician as you visit the city's thriving music scenes and studios, as well as cultural hotspots around town.
 Learn about local composers and musicians, and end the evening with a concert or jam session.